istio/istio.io/content/en/blog/2024/authz-policy-with-kyverno/index.md

 ---
-title: Policy based authorization - Using Kyverno Authz Server
+title: Policy based authorization using Kyverno
-description: Delegate authorization decisions logic to Kyverno Authz Server, leveraging Kyverno authorization policies based on CEL bringing safety, flexibility, and unprecedented performance.
+description: Delegate Layer 7 authorization decision logic using Kyverno's Authz Server, leveraging policies based on CEL.
 publishdate: 2024-11-20
 attribution: "Charles-Edouard Brétéché (Nirmata)"
 keywords: [istio,kyverno,policy,platform,authorization]
 ---

-A couple of weeks ago, the [Can Your Platform Do Policy?
-Accelerate Teams With Platform L7 Policy Functionality](../l7-policy-with-opa) blog post was published.

-This blog post is a follow-up article, demonstrating the same capacity with the Kyverno Authz Server instead of OPA.

-Today, we're going to dive into how Istio and the Kyverno Authz Server can be used together to enforce Layer 7 policies in your platform.
+Istio supports integration with many different projects.
+The Istio blog recently featured a post on [L7 policy functionality with OpenPolicyAgent](../l7-policy-with-opa).
+Kyverno is a similar project, and today we will dive how Istio and the Kyverno Authz Server can be used together to enforce Layer 7 policies in your platform.

-We'll show you how to get started with a simple example.
+We will show you how to get started with a simple example.
 You will come to see how this combination is a solid option to deliver policy quickly and transparently to application team everywhere in the business, while also providing the data the security teams need for audit and compliance.

 ## Try it out